thoroo/quick-fetch/README.md

 Finding XPaths for an element can be done by going into DevTools (pressing F12 for Chrome), right clicking on the target element and copy the XPath string.
 A good tutorial can be found at [W3schools](https://www.w3schools.com/xml/xpath_intro.asp) for more advanced search methods.
 Double check that the XPath is correct by doing a search (CTRL + F) inside the elements tab of DevTools.
 You should only get a single hit, if it is 0 or >1, rewrite it.

-**Note:** There is some validation of button clicks and copied URLs when using `Mouse mode`, however, Chrome has implemented quick access to *Reading Mode* that will be opened instead when pressing the hotkey for `Direct download` when hovering over a non-link element.
+**Note:** There is some validation of button clicks and copied URLs from the mouse pointer, however, Chrome has implemented quick access to *Reading Mode* that will be opened instead when pressing the hotkey for `Direct download` when hovering over a non-link element.
 A workaround is to disable *Reading Mode* from Chrome flags (<chrome://flags/>).

 ## Config settings